 In practical terms, a woman can now create a personalised digital fingerprint of her menstrual cycle hormone network from just two finger prick capillary blood samples taken during a cycle.
 Together with her personalised hormone health report, she can empower herself with insights into her hormone health in order to make informed decisions to optimise physical and mental health.

 As pointed out at every webinar I attend on the medical application of AI for health, AI can never replace medical doctors.
-Any unusual results are passed to me for review.
-There is also the opportunity to book in and discuss your report in further depth with me.

 Answering the questions about personal female hormone health